Connect with others who understand.

 Neuropathic pain, also called neuralgia, is pain caused by nerve damage or pressure.
 As many as 1 in 4 people with MS experience neuropathic pain.
 This pain ranges from dull and throbbing to sharp and stabbing.

-Trigeminal neuralgia (TN), or tic douloureux, is a common neuralgia that can develop in people with MS. (One Italian study of 130 people with MS showed they were 20 times more likely to develop TN than the general population.)
+Trigeminal neuralgia (TN), or tic douloureux, is a common neuralgia that can develop in people with MS. One Italian study of 130 people with MS showed they were 20 times more likely to develop TN than the general population.
 The trigeminal nerve connects the brain with the face and communicates sensations of pain, temperature, and touch.
-Damage to this nerve results in TN, and the condition creates severe pain in the lower jaw, teeth, and gums.
+Damage to this nerve results in TN, and the condition creates severe pain and unusual sensations in the lower jaw, teeth, and gums.
 Something as innocent as brushing your teeth can trigger TN symptoms.

 MS Symptoms and Oral Health